-Cognitive behavioral therapy (CBT) has proven effective in treating depression and anxiety among cancer survivors (Ye et al., 2018).
+Cognitive behavioural therapy (CBT) has proven effective in treating depression and anxiety among cancer survivors (Ye et al., 2018).
 However, many cancer survivors cannot access psychological therapies and remain untreated due to the under-recognition of their psychosocial needs and lack of available mental health clinicians (Fallowfield, Ratcliffe, Jenkins, & Saul, 2001).
-In a previous blog post, we have discussed the barriers for people living with long-term health conditions to access psychological therapies.
-Online CBT programs have been developed to overcome these barriers to access evidence-based psychological therapies such as CBT.
+In a previous blog post, we have discussed the barriers for people living with long term health conditions to access psychological therapies.
+Online CBT programmes have been developed to overcome these barriers to access evidence-based psychological therapies such as CBT.

-One may ask, what are the advantages of online CBT programs for cancer survivors?
-Privacy of the online programs, as opposed to face-to-face therapy, is one thing that makes them more appealing for individuals who are more reserved, private, and concerned about stigma (Alberts, Hadjistavropoulos, Titov, & Dear, 2018; Karageorge et al., 2017).
-Many survivors who used an online CBT program also liked its flexibility, convenience and thought it helped them feel less alone following cancer treatment.
-Indeed these advantages are not unique to programs for cancer survivors, and they apply to all online CBT programs for chronic illnesses.
+One may ask, what are the advantages of online CBT programmes for cancer survivors?
+Privacy of the online programmes, as opposed to face-to-face therapy, is one thing that makes them more appealing for individuals who are more reserved, private, and concerned about stigma (Alberts, Hadjistavropoulos, Titov, & Dear, 2018; Karageorge et al., 2017).
+Many survivors who used an online CBT programme also liked its flexibility, convenience and thought it helped them feel less alone following cancer treatment.
+Indeed these advantages are not unique to programmes for cancer survivors, and they apply to all online CBT programmes for chronic illnesses.

-Development of a Program for Breast Cancer Survivors
+Development of a Programme for Breast Cancer Survivors

 Under the supervision of Professor David Hevey at Trinity College Dublin and in collaboration with SilverCloud Health, we first conducted interviews with breast cancer survivors to understand their needs.
-Informed by the interview findings and the literature, an online CBT program aiming to reduce depression and anxiety among breast cancer survivors was developed.
-Program development also involved the perspectives of many breast cancer survivors, their carers, and three experts (one psycho-oncologist, one clinical psychologist, and one health psychologist).
-This collective effort resulted in a 7-module online cognitive behavioral therapy program addressing depression and anxiety symptoms of breast cancer survivors.
+Informed by the interview findings and the literature, an online CBT programme aiming to reduce depression and anxiety among breast cancer survivors was developed.
+Programme development also involved the perspectives of many breast cancer survivors, their carers, and three experts (one psycho-oncologist, one clinical psychologist, and one health psychologist).
+This collective effort resulted in a 7-module online cognitive behavioural therapy programme addressing depression and anxiety symptoms of breast cancer survivors.
 The wide-ranging clinical content includes the following modules: